Shabiba Islamiya

-The Shabiba Islamiya (الشبيبة الإسلامية, Chabiba Islamiya) was a violent and clandestine Moroccan extremist Islamist group founded in 1969 by Abdelkrim Motii and Kamal Ibrahim.
+The Shabiba Islamiya (الشبيبة الإسلامية) was a violent and clandestine Moroccan extremist Islamist group founded in 1969 by Abdelkrim Motii and Kamal Ibrahim.
 Its goal was the establishment of an Islamic state in Morocco.
 The group was active until 1985, due to a government crackdown.

 Founding

 Shabiba Islamya was founded in 1969 by Abdelkrim Motil and Kamal Ibrahim.
 Before leading the organization, Motil was an education ministry inspector and former militant against the French colonial regime, and Ibrahim a former teacher.
 The Sunni conservative movement attracted many teachers and students.
 It also established its own military branch.

 In 1972–1975, the Shabiba Islamiya experienced significant growth in Moroccan universities, filling the void left by the National Union of Moroccan Students when it was repressed.
 Part of the organisation's recruitment strategy was to run vacation camps where high school and university students could receive training in protest and propaganda techniques.
 It was officially recognized in November, 1972.